1250 BELLFLOWER BOULEVARD

 School of Nursing

-In Spring 2019, graduates of the School of Nursing achieved a 100 percent pass rate on the NCLEX, a required examination for the licensure of nurses in the United States.
-The national average stands at around 87 percent.
+The 2020-2021, graduates of the School of Nursing achieved 99.3% pass rate on the NCLEX-RN, a required examination for the licensure of nurses in the United States.
+Currently, the national first-time pass rate is 82.3%.

 Basic: The School accepts students into the nursing program at the sophomore level after they have completed all of their prerequisites.
 In five semesters, they graduate with a BSN degree and Public Health Certificate.